Rösti Tramples the Will of the People

 - The double standards of wolf opponents

-IG Wild beim Wild is a non-profit interest group committed to sustainable and non-violent improvement of human-animal relations, and specializes in the legal aspects of wildlife protection.
-One of our primary concerns is to introduce contemporary and professional wildlife management in cultural landscapes based on the model of the Canton of Geneva – without recreational hunters but with integrity, qualified wildlife wardens who deserve the name and act according to a code of honor.
-The state must hold the monopoly on the use of force.
-IG Wild beim Wild supports scientific methods of immunocontraception for wildlife.
+The IG Wild beim Wild is a non-profit interest group committed to the sustainable and non-violent improvement of the human-animal relationship, with a particular specialisation in the legal aspects of wildlife protection.
+One of our main concerns is to introduce a contemporary and rigorous wildlife management model in the cultural landscape, modeled on the Canton of Geneva — without hobby hunters, but with upright wildlife wardens who truly merit the title and act according to a code of honour.
+The monopoly on the use of force belongs in the hands of the state.
+The IG supports scientific methods of immunocontraception for wild animals.